- 1. Explore Islas de Gigantes

 This beach in Iloilo has vast boulders on its shores.
 If you look a little closer, you’ll see the boulders’ erosion lines that make them look like sandwiches piled on top of each other.

 That’s why the island is also called The Sandwich Island, but there’s more!
-Antonia Beach is often the recommended lunch stopover for the island hopping tours.
+Antonia Beach is often the recommended lunch stopover for island-hopping tours.

 It used to be called Isla Bonita, but it was changed to Tinagong Dagat, which means “hidden beach.”
-This secluded beach is dubbed as the Little Boracay of Iloilo since Boracay Island is the most famous white-sand island beach destination in the Philippines.
+This secluded beach is dubbed the Little Boracay of Iloilo since Boracay Island is the most famous white-sand island beach destination in the Philippines.

 Tinagong Dagat is one of the white sand beaches in the Philippines with crystal clear waters and big stones that are perfect for small cliff jumping.

 This is another social media-famous Iloilo tourist spot.
 The word tangke means tank.
 The locals call it such because of the gap between two large boulders, which form an opening during low tide.